 - Contact Data includes billing address, delivery address, email address and telephone number(s).

 - Financial Data includes bank account or payment card details, necessary and utilised to process purchases made through our Service.
+We do not store payment card details, however they do pass through our Website to reach a secure payment gateway.

 - Identity Data includes first name, last name, username or similar identifier, title, date of birth and gender as well as any identity verification documents which we require for account registration.